 If you're creating an online store only to sell digital items — such as pictures, music files, video files, software, books, etc — then Easy Digital Downloads is a popular solution.
 It's a WordPress plugin so it works on top of your WordPress installation.
 It has many features to let you create a heavily customizable online store for selling digital products.
 And its security is also top-notch.
 With over 400,000 users, Easy Digital Downloads is a popular choice for many people.

 Multi-Vendor Marketplace — Dokan

-What if you want to create an online marketplace where multiple sellers can register and sell their products?
+What if you want to how to create a website for free where multiple sellers can register and sell their products?
 For that purpose, Dokan is the perfect solution.

-In addition to all that, Dokan is based on WooCommerce — the world class renowned e-commerce solution for WordPress.
-To use Dokan you need to also install WooCommerce plugin.
+In addition to all that, Dokan is based on WooCommerce — the world-class renowned e-commerce solution for WordPress.
+To use Dokan you need to also install the WooCommerce plugin.
 That alone adds an extra layer of security to the e-commerce site that you get by using Dokan on your online store.

-What security measure have you taken to secure your WordPress-powered website?
+What security measures have you taken to secure your WordPress-powered website?